johnno1962/InjectionIII/README.md

 See the README for that project for details on how to debug having your program connect to the InjectionIII.app (which runs on the menu bar).
-You will also need to select the project directory for the file watcher manually from the popdown menu.
+You will also need to select the project directory for the file watcher manually from the pop-down menu.

 _Remember to not release your app with the HotReloading package included!_